 Although contributions to Kujenga Amani are by invitation, we are open to receiving submissions, inquiries, and suggestions.
 For information on how to submit an essay, please visit our submissions guidelines page.

-The views and opinions expressed in articles published on Kujenga Amani are those of the authors and do not necessarily reflect the official policy or position of the African Peacebuilding Network or the Social Science Research Council, unless directly stated otherwise.
+The views and opinions expressed in articles published on Kujenga Amani are those of the authors and do not necessarily reflect the official policy or position of the African Peacebuilding and Developmental Dynamics Program or the Social Science Research Council, unless directly stated otherwise.

 We encourage readers to join discussions by commenting on individual posts (all comments are reviewed prior to posting).
 Questions regarding editorial policy and terms of use should be directed to the editors.